First fifteens: Anxious wait for Napier BHS after banner-match draw - NZ Herald

 If Hamilton BHS in Hamilton beats Hastings in Hamilton on Saturday, in a game that doubles as a Moascar Cup challenge, the final will be in Hamilton, but if Hastings wins Napier expects to have a home final against Tauranga Boys’ College.

-In Wednesday’s game, halfback Joel Russell scored Napier’s first try, which was followed by a conversion by first five-eighths Luke Thomas and then a try to prop and captain Tasman Soanai-Oeti, who on Saturday was presented with the tassled cap recognising his 50th first fifteen match appearance.
+In Wednesday’s game, halfback Joel Russell scored Napier’s first try, which was followed by a conversion by first five-eighths Luke Thomas and then a try to Richie Magele.

 AdvertisementAdvertise with NZME.